sean-atkinson/elist_ecommerce_analysis/README.md

 - <b>Part 3: Visualization</b>
   * A Tableau dashboard created for the finance and product teams (as well as sales and operations to a lesser extent) can monitor metrics of interest on an ongoing basis.

-The data I'll be using is spread out across four tables and consists of information om orders, order statuses, customers, products, and geographic information.
+The data I'll be using is spread out across four tables and consists of information on orders, order statuses, customers, products, and geographic information.

 Here is its Entity Relationship Diagram: